keelancook/minimal/_pages/cv.md

 ---

 ## Current
-Associate Director for the [Center for Great Commission Studies](thecgcs.org).
+George Liele Director for the [Center for Great Commission Studies](thecgcs.org).

 Instructor of Christian Missions at [Southeastern Baptist Theological Seminary](sebts.edu).